 Considering how regularly Cabrera and Fielder get on base, Young should be good for 85-95 RBIs over a full season.
 I'm also expecting modest power here and a neutral average, but Young won't run much and he'll quietly sap your effort in runs scored (that .321 career OBP doesn't inspire confidence).
 This is the line I'm prepared to bid on: .281-71-22-87-1.
 Season to taste.

-Hot Diggity Dog (US Presswire)While I never want to say never on any closer — there are no bad save grabbers, simply bad prices — I doubt Valverde will be on any of my teams in 2012.
-His save-conversion run last year obscured a bunch of fuzzy stats in other areas.
+Jose Valverde was perfect in saves last year (49-for-49).
+Safe play, right?fuzzy stats in other areas.
 His FIP (3.55) and xFIP (4.01) were considerably higher than Valverde's 2.24 ERA out the door, and you can't trust a closer who walks 4.23 men per nine innings.
 Valverde's lofty strand rate (82.9 percent) also belongs in the fluke file.

 It's important to note that Valverde's pitching style has changed in Detroit: he's striking out less men, and he's getting more contact on the ground.
 The first thing is a red flag, of course, and as we established at the front, this team's infield defense is going to be dicey.
 Leyland typically is very loyal to his closers and Valverde will have to be horrendous to flat-out lose the job, but there's no way I'm paying for his misleading 2011 stats.